Diableries: Construction

 The photographs were reverse colored by hand, then backed with a layer of tissue paper and sandwiched between two double window cardboard mattes.
-This format of stereoview is known as a "tissue view" or "hold-to-light view" and is similar to modern day slides or transparencies.
+This format of stereoview is known as a "tissue view" or "hold-to-light view" and is similar to modern slides or transparencies.
 For added effect, the eyes of the skeletons and various other creatures were pierced and dabbed with colored gelatin, causing their eyes to glow red.
 The final product was then viewed through a stereoscope which produced a realistic 3D effect.